 Football – $5,486,316

-The name with the shortest head-coaching career on this list, Tom Herman just wrapped up his first season as head coach of football at the University of Texas, and only his third season as head coach overall.
+The name with the shortest head-coaching career on this list, Tom Herman just wrapped up his first season as head coach of football for the University of Texas Longhorns, and only his third season as head coach overall.
 Though he only has three years under his belt as head coach, Herman has two decades of experience in various assistant coaching positions, starting in 1998 at Texas Lutheran University as a receivers coach, then to University of Texas, Sam Houston State University, Texas State University, Rice University, Iowa State University, and Ohio State University.

 In 2015, Herman landed his first job as head coach, replacing Tony Levine at the University of Houston.
 Herman led Houston to a major turnaround, finishing the season with the 13–1 record and a Peach Bowl title.
 In 2017, Herman entered his current position at the University of Texas, and finished the 2017–18 season with a win at the Texas Bowl.
 Herman has two awards to his name: the 2015 American Coach of the Year award, and the 2014 Broyles Award.